 - Opportunities to communicate your research directly to practitioners

-- Every manuscript is assigned to one of the Joint Editors as decision-making editor; acceptance rate is around 1 in 6 papers.
+- Every manuscript is assigned to one of the Joint Editors as decision-making editor; rejection rate is around 84%

 - Simple and efficient online submission – visit http://mc.manuscriptcentral.com/camh_journal

-- Authors receive access to their article once published as well as 20% discount on Wiley-Blackwell publications.
+- Authors receive access to their article once published as well as a 25% discount on virtually all Wiley books

 Original Articles: These papers should consist of original research findings.